sord0250/Python-Automation/README.md

 pip install pandas python-dotenv xlsxwriter
 ```

-In the github repo where you found these intructions, copy and paste the code from starter_code.py into your personal weekly_email.py file.
+In the github repo where you found these instructions, copy and paste the code from starter_code.py into your personal weekly_email.py file.

 This code contains TO-DO's with instructions on how to finish the code.
-Do all of the to-do instructions to complete the ocdde.
+Do all of the to-do instructions to complete the code.
 The comments will walk you through what you need to do and what the rest of the code is doing.
 Once all the TO-DO statements have been finished, move on to the next section.

 *Hint: If you are lost, feel free to google how to do something!
 The code tells you which functions to use, but not how those functions are formatted or what arguments they want.
 Look things up and be patient!*